 ▲▲ Haus der Musik Modern museum with interactive exhibits on Vienna's favorite pastime.

 ▲▲ Hofburg New Palace Museums Uncrowded collection of armor, musical instruments, and ancient Greek statues, in the elegant halls of a Habsburg palace.

-▲▲ Albertina Museum Habsburg residence with decent apartments and world-class temporary exhibits.
+▲▲ Albertina Museum Habsburg residence with state apartments, world-class collection of graphic arts and modernist classics, and first-rate special exhibits.

 ▲▲ Kaisergruft Crypt for the Habsburg royalty.

 ▲▲ Natural History Museum Big, beautiful catalog of the natural world, featuring the ancient Venus of Willendorf.

 ▲▲ Belvedere Palace Elegant palace of Prince Eugene of Savoy, with a collection of 19th- and 20th-century Austrian art (including Klimt).